malroc/backbone-component/README.md

 <%= this.insertYourHelper( your, own, params ) %>
 ```

-Unlike components, helpers do not inherit `Backbone.View`'s methods and variables.
+Unlike components, helpers do not inherit `Backbone.View`'s methods and variables, and do not use `Backbone.Events`.

 *Note:* for performance reasons, you should not use components where helpers will do the work. `Backbone.Component` doesn't observe helpers in the way it observes components, so if all you need is to render a template, please consider using helpers.

+## Change Log

+v 0.2.0 (January 9, 2014)

+* Allow multi-element selectors in `observe` methods
+* `reobserveAll` removed, reobserving now happens automatically
+* Various minor updates and fixes

+v 0.1.0 (January 4, 2014)

+* Initial version